joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/screen-phone.md

   * How did you apply it afterwards?

 *Lastly, request their portfolio details, if you don't already have it.*

+### Brand Designer Questions
+1. What are your career goals?
+What are you looking for?
+2. What **don't** you want to do?
+3. How do you keep your skills sharp and up-to-date? *Look for consistant practice, doing work on the side, experimenting, Dribbble profile, etc...*
+4. Where do you find inspiration?
+5. What software do you use?

 #### Questions Repository